tayu0110/anyxml/README.md

 - build, modify and serialize XML document trees
 - execute XPath and lookup specific node in the document tree
     - only XPath 1.0 is supported in the current implementation
+- resolve alternative URI or external identifiers or URI using XML Catalogs

 ## Parser
 You can use a SAX-like API designed with reference to Java SAX API.